Johannes Hassebroek: Criminal investigations

-Hassebroek was initially arrested by Czechoslovakians before ultimately passing into the hands of the British Army who put him on trial.
+Hassebroek was initially arrested by Czechoslovaks before ultimately passing into the hands of the British Army who put him on trial.
 He was sentenced to death, but this was quickly commuted to life imprisonment and finally to fifteen years.
 He was released from prison in 1954.

 He settled in Braunschweig, where he worked as a sales agent until 1967, when he was arrested under German law for his involvement in the camps.
 He was accused of being personally responsible for the killings of nine Jews and three other inmates at Gross-Rosen, in part because of evidence arising from the testimonies given by Oskar Schindler earlier in the decade.
 In the case that followed, he was acquitted by the Braunschweig court and then again, following an appeal by the prosecution, by the Federal Constitutional Court of Germany.
 He was under investigation until his death in 1977.

 Up to his death in 1977, Hassebroek remained nostalgic for his SS days, commenting to Israeli historian Tom Segev that "our service was an overwhelming emotional experience of enormous strength.
 We believed not only in the same values and ideals - we believed in each other".
 He also claimed that he had no involvement in killings, arguing "all I know about the atrocities at Gross Rosen I learnt during the trials against me."